transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

-I had a friend that I went to law school with and her husband wanted to buy some bitcoins and we've been over like just chatting and everything and so, you know, I got him set up with one of the online wallets.
+I had a friend that I went to law school with and her husband wanted to buy some bitcoins and we've been over like just chatting and everything and so, you know, I got him set up with one of the <a href="/mobile-bitcoin-wallet/">online wallets</a>.
 And then we're trucking off, going down.
 That I think it is Wells Fargo and depositing the cash to buy the bitcoins with BitInstant.
 And next thing, you know, like bam, he gets a text message.
 The bitcoins are his wallet.
 Like just within like ten minutes, you know.

 </p><p>